Saturday, November 4, 2017

 I don't know whether to be appalled that Johnson doesn't understand the Bible, or worried that he does.

-That concludes today's Bible study of rarely-heard Bible versus.
+That concludes today's Bible study of rarely-heard Bible verses.

 ---